Saltatory Conduction Is Made Possible By

 There's a strong relationship between axon diameter and myelination.
 Larger-diameter axons tend to be myelinated, while smaller-diameter axons are often unmyelinated.
 This relationship is driven by the biophysical properties of axons and the need for efficient signal transmission.

 • Larger Axons: Larger axons have lower internal resistance, allowing for faster conduction of action potentials.
-However, they also have higher capacitance, which can slow down conduction.
+Still, they also have higher capacitance, which can slow down conduction.
 Myelination helps to overcome the effects of high capacitance by reducing it significantly.

 • Smaller Axons: Smaller axons have higher internal resistance, which limits the speed of conduction.
 Myelination would not be as effective in smaller axons because the nodes of Ranvier would be too close together, leading to significant energy expenditure to maintain the action potential.